axsh/sinatra-browse/README.md

 ## Parameter transformation

 You can use transform to execute a quick method on any prameter provided.
-Anything that will respond to *to_proc* will do.
+Anything that responds to *to_proc* will do.

 ```ruby
 param :only_caps, :String, transform: :upcase